-Amazon Wants FTC Chair Khan Recused Over Past Criticism
+Amazon wants FTC chair Khan recused over past criticism

 An FTC spokeswoman declined to comment.

-Democratic Senator Elizabeth Warren on Wednesday asked Khan to conduct a “broad and meticulous review” of the MGM deal, saying the deal could have anticompetitive effects on video streaming and broader impacts on workers and small businesses.
+Democratic Sen. Elizabeth Warren on Wednesday asked Khan to conduct a “broad and meticulous review” of the MGM deal, saying the deal could have anticompetitive effects on video streaming and broader impacts on workers and small businesses.

 “The FTC should disfavor approving deals involving parties with a known pattern of inhibiting competition and harming consumers and workers,” Warren said.
 “Allowing such firms to continue buying up competitors would only exacerbate these abuses of market power.”